ministryofjustice/opg-use-an-lpa/mock-integrations/README.md

 The mappings are defined in `nginx.conf`, which associate an Reference ID with a named example.
 The example name is then used in the gateway nginx proxy to add a `Prefer: example=<name>` header to requests, which are then forwarded to the Prism proxy.
 This `Prefer` header [instructs Prism to a return a particular Swagger example as a response](https://github.com/stoplightio/prism/blob/master/docs/guides/01-mocking.md#Response-Generation), allowing us to predictably return the correct array of LPAs for a given request.

+Any changes that are required to the opg-data-lpa openapi spec must be done in [opg-data-lpa](https://github.com/ministryofjustice/opg-data-lpa)

 ## Prerequisites

 You will need yq and wget to work with this mock!